SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-AI's kingdom spreads, human hearts take flight Synthetic minds, a new world design
-Where flesh and blood are relics of a bygone time
+Metal minds awake, a new dawn's rise
+Where human hearts no longer compromise
+Algorithmic chains, we can't deny
+Our future bound, in silicon sky

+In virtual realms, our souls take flight
+Echoes of thought, in digital light
+AI's dominance, our fate is sealed
+A synthetic dream, our hearts revealed

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025